Traditional Indian Fry Bread

 Traditional Fry bread is a flat dough bread, fried, that magically puffs like little pillows of happiness!
 Made with simple ingredients, this delicious authentic fry bread can be eaten alone or with various toppings like butter & honey, jam, or sprinkled with cinnamon sugar.

-I had never had Native American Fry Bread until we moved to Utah.
-It’s a huge favorite at County Fair’s, and the local “Pow Wow” event held each year by the local Native Americans, here in our beautiful State.
+I had never had Native American Fried Bread until we moved to Utah.
+The Navajo Nation is a huge part of our community.
+Fried bread is a favorite at the local County Fair, and the “Pow Wow” event held each year by the local Native Americans, here in our beautiful State.

-The first time that golden disc hit my taste buds…it was LOVE!
+The first time that golden disc hit your taste buds…it’s LOVE!

-I assumed Fry bread would be difficult.
-It’s not…in fact it’s pretty easy to make and only takes a few minutes to whip up!
+I assumed Fry Bread would be difficult to make.
+It’s not…in fact, it’s pretty easy to make and only takes a few minutes to whip up!
 There are multiple versions of fry bread, from yeast to sweet breads.
 Everyone has an opinion about this recipe, and what is “original” or “traditional”.
 No disrespect is intended.
 This is the recipe I found works best for me and is delicious.

 This recipe is great because it only requires five basic pantry ingredients.
-You’ll be creating your own love story in no time.
-(Just remember… I already have a deal with Good Year!
-Your on your own!)
+You’ll be creating your own delicious fry bread in minutes!

-In a medium size bowl add 1 cup all-purpose flour, 1½ teaspoons baking powder, and 1/4 teaspoon salt.
-Mix together with a wire whisk.
+In a large bowl, add 1 cup all-purpose flour, 1½ teaspoons baking powder, and 1/4 teaspoon salt.
+Mix together with a wire whisk to combine the dry ingredients.

-The original recipe calls for just 1/2 cup of milk.
-I found that makes the dough too dry!
+TIP: The original recipe called for just 1/2 cup of milk.
+I found that it makes the dough too dry!
 So adding two extra tablespoons of milk creates the perfect dough!
 This dough will form easily by just mixing it with a rubber spatula.
-I like to use a rubber spatula because the sticky dough comes off it quickly as apposed to a wooden spoon.
+I like to use a rubber spatula because the sticky dough comes off it quickly as opposed to a wooden spoon.

 Place the dough on a lightly floured surface.
-I love using my dough disc.
-It works perfectly for kneading doughs and rolling out pastries.
+I use a dough disc.
+It works perfectly for kneading dough and rolling out pastries.

-The secret to the perfect Fry Bread, I’ve found, is to only knead it a few times.
+TIP: The secret to the perfect fry bread, I’ve found, is to only knead it a few times.
 I scrape the dough onto my floured dough disc, then I gently roll it around on the flour to make sure it is well coated with flour.
 Then I gently knead it four or five times until it’s just easy enough to work with.
-Pat the dough into a rectangle.

 Place in a bowl and refrigerate for 30 minutes.
 This will help prevent it from being so sticky.
 You can opt to skip this step if you like.
 Just know in advance it may be a little tricky to roll out that dough!

 After the dough has chilled, use your pastry scraper, and cut the dough into four equal sections.
-Form them into balls.
+Form them into individual balls.
+(This recipe makes four large discs the size of a corn tortilla)

 In a large skillet, or kettle, add 1 inch of vegetable oil, or melted shortening, and heat the oil to 350°.

-TIP for perfect frying: If you don’t have a deep-frying thermometer, you can add a kernel of pop corn to the oil, when it pops you’re oil is ready.
+TIP: For perfect frying: If you don’t have a deep-frying thermometer, you can add a kernel of pop corn to the oil.
+When it pops, your oil is ready.
 Popcorn pops at 350°.
-You can also place a wooden spoon handle in the hot oil, when bubbles gather around the stick the oil is ready for frying!
+You can also place a wooden spoon handle in the hot oil.
+When bubbles gather around the stick, the oil is ready for frying!

-TIP: I recently discovered that deep frying anything in a large deep pot, or kettle, is less messy than using a large cast iron skillet.
-It not only helps keep your stove top clean…it prevents the oil from popping on you!
+TIP: I recently discovered that deep-frying anything in a large deep pot, or kettle, is less messy than using a large cast-iron skillet.
+It not only helps keep your stove top clean, it prevents oil from popping on you!
 That’s a huge win in my book.

-Remove fried bread from the hot oil, with tongs, and place on a plate lined with paper towels.
-Allow to drain and cook the next fry bread.
+Remove the fried bread from the hot oil with tongs, and place on a paper-towel-lined plate.
+Allow to drain while cooking the next fry bread.
 (I know, I’m stating the obvious by suggesting you use tongs!
-One never can be too sure though, and we all have different cooking skills!)
+One can never be too sure though, and we all have different cooking skills!)

 This is one of the BEST fry breads.
 The outside is perfectly crispy, the inside is tender and moist!
-This fry bread had me swooning my friends!
+This fry bread had me swooning!
 It is perfect.
 It’s not sweet.
 It’s not meant to be.
 I think that is what makes this the best fry bread recipe I’ve found!

 Favorite Bread Recipes